-Are you looking to become more athletic by improving your mobility?
+Are you looking to learn more about the fire hydrant exercise to become more athletic by improving your mobility?
 The fire hydrant uses body weight to strengthen the flexors and improve mobility.
 Thus, this exercise mainly works out the hips and butt muscles.

 Did you know that your butt and hips are some of the most powerful muscles in your body?
 The fire hydrant focuses on toning these muscles and improving their performance.
 Also, bringing some variations to the fire hydrant exercise will target the core.